RomainAnselin/objcount/README.md

 # Example output and interpretation

-On a 3 nodes cluster with RF3, with the queries are executed by the client on a machine in the same network at LOCAL_QUORUM:
+On a 3 nodes cluster with RF3, with the queries executed by the client on a machine in the same network at LOCAL_QUORUM:

 ```
 $ python3 ./objcount.py -c conf_dummy.ini -i 10.1.2.3 -k test -t count_perf